 However, if your use of computers has always been ‘point-and-click’, R is likely to be a bit of a shock, since effective use of R requires you to type in commands for the software to execute.
 This means that you need to learn (at least some of) R's command language and syntax.
 This course will cover a general introduction to the R command language, and how to use it to import data, transform and manipulate data, calculate descriptive statistics, draw graphs, execute common (and some less common) statistical tests, and import specialist packages for more exotic analyses.

 If you have had any experience with computer programming or with the use of programs like MatLab and S-Plus, your R experience will probably be quite a pleasant shock, since the R language is very much easier to learn and use than languages like C or Java (and is in fact virtually identical to the S-Plus command language).
 If this will be your first experience of programming, the learning curve will be a little steeper.
-However, six hours invested in this course, and another six hours spent practising, will certainly get you to the point where entering commands is no longer an impediment, and you can build your skills independently.
+However, this course aims to get you to the point where entering commands is no longer an impediment, and you can build your skills independently.